 Stage 4: Distractor Filtering with Cross-Encoder Re-ranking

-A single distracting context, highly vector-similar but non-answer-containing, degrades accuracy by up to 25%.
-Multiple distractors sink accuracy by 67% [4].
-A cross-encoder re-ranker acts as your primary production gatekeeper:
+One distractor document.
+That is all it takes.
+A single passage, highly vector-similar but containing no actual answer, degrades generation accuracy by up to 25%.
+Stack multiple distractors and accuracy collapses by 67% [4].
+The cross-encoder re-ranker is not a nice-to-have; it is your primary production gatekeeper:

 from sentence_transformers import CrossEncoder